syncfusion-content/wpf-docs/wpf/Maps/Multilayer-Support.md

 ## Adding Multiple Layers in the Map

 ShapeFileLayer is the core layer for the map.
-Multiple layers can be added in the ShapeFileLayer itself.
+Multiple layers can be added in the [`ShapeFileLayer`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html) itself.
 They have to be added in SubShapeFileLayers within the ShapeFileLayer.

 ## SubShapeFileLayers

-SubShapeFileLayers is the collection of SubShapeFileLayer.
+SubShapeFileLayers is the collection of [`SubShapeFileLayer`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.SubShapeFileLayer.html).
 SubShapeFileLayer is also a type of shapefile layer.
 The following code adds multiple layers in the ShapeFileLayer.

 {%tabs%}